ProjetsPL/treehouse-theme/collections/_posts/us/how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

 If you want your lawn to be **green and lush**, try planting grass seed in particular months.
 When to plant grass seed so that it grows fast and well?

-Most of grass seed species require planting in autumn.
+Most of the grass seed species require planting in autumn.
 It's the best season, mostly due to **weather and soil conditions**, characteristic for this part of the year.
-Planting grass seed from august to october protects the seeds from heavy rainfalls and high temperatures.
+Planting grass seed from August to October protects the seeds from heavy rainfalls and high temperatures.
 Additionally, the soil humidity encourages the grass to sprout and grow.

 {% fig %}